 We envision a better working environment and more opportunities for Physically and Culturally Diverse ACTRA members.
 Our long term goal is an industry and union that is inclusive of all performers.

 The Finance Committee develops and reviews budgets.
 Our annual audited financial statements are posted on the website.
 As well, the Finance Committee reviews our investment portfolio to gain the highest possible returns while maintaining the lowest possible risk.

 The ACTRA Toronto Green Committee was launched in 2022 and seeks to engage the membership by providing resources on green initiatives and encouraging performers to focus on changes that will have a positive environmental impact.

 The outACTRAto Committee is dedicated to raising awareness about LGBTQ+ performers, our stories and our place in the industry and society.
 We value diversity and equality and we aim to be recognized, supported and valued as LGBTQ+ performers.
 We aspire to educate and inform our industry about realistic LGBTQ+ representation on screen as we seek a more accurate and balanced reflection of our rich and multifaceted community.
 We denounce and will work to end harassment and stereotyping of any kind.
 We will work to achieve true-to-life LGBTQ+ onscreen visibility of our culture and our stories, and to realize change in our industry.

-The Parades Committee organizes ACTRA Toronto’s involvement in the Toronto’s Pride (usually in early July) and the Labour Day Parade (Labour Day is the first Monday in September).
+When public gatherings are permitted, the Parades Committee organizes ACTRA Toronto’s involvement in the Toronto Pride Parade (usually in early July) and the Labour Day Parade (Labour Day is the first Monday in September).